-Read our in-depth GoPro Hero8 Black review to find out more
+Read our in-depth GoPro Hero 8 Black review

 Read our in-depth Insta360 One R review

-If you only want to shoot traditional action camera footage (that is, non-360 video) at the best possible quality, then the GoPro Hero 8 Black remains the best choice.
+If you only want to shoot traditional action camera footage (that is, non-360 video) at the best possible quality, then the GoPro Hero 8 Black and Hero 9 Black remain better choices.
 But if you like the sound of being able to reframe your videos after they've been shot, and are looking for great audio quality, then the Max is well worth considering.

 GoPro's most expensive action camera uses two fisheye lenses to shoot spherical 5.6K video, which you can later crop into standard 2D video using OverCapture software.
-Like the Hero 8 Black, it's also packed with features including six-microphone audio (which records excellent audio, if not quite up to the level of GoPro's 'shotgun mic' claims), shooting features like TimeWarp, and built-in mounting fingers to ensure you don't need a extra mount mount to attach it to anything.
+It's also packed with features including six-microphone audio (which records excellent audio, if not quite up to the level of GoPro's 'shotgun mic' claims), shooting modes like TimeWarp, and built-in mounting fingers to ensure you don't need a extra mount mount to attach it to anything.

-The downsides are the fact that it doesn't offer the best 2D video quality (due to the need to convert it from a fish-eye image, and the max 1440/60p resolution) and that it can't quite match the Hero 8 Black in low light situations.
-But it remains the best waterproof, 360-degree action camera around – at least until we give our final verdict on the very promising Insta360 One R.
+The downsides are the fact that it doesn't offer the best 2D video quality (due to the need to convert it from a fish-eye image, and the max 1440/60p resolution) and that it can't quite match the Hero 8 Black or Hero 9 Black in low light situations.
+But it remains the best waterproof, 360-degree action camera around.

 Read our in-depth GoPro Max review

-Read our in-depth Yi 4K+ Action Camera review
+Read our in-depth GoPro Hero 7 Silver review

 The RX0 II is part action camera, part stills camera.
 This tiny second-generation camera boasts a large 1-inch sensor (just like Sony's premium compacts) that can shoot 15.3MP still images, while there's a top class Zeiss Tessar T* 24mm f/4 fixed wide-angle lens.